BlackOps115/StealthPatch/README.md

 Step 3.
 Run the game using `BO_Patch.bat`, this will memory patch your game to load the patches you just installed.

+## Fake Shortcut
+You can create a fake shortcut to make it seem like you are running the vanilla game.
+This is in the event that they start requiring the showing of where you start the game from.

+Step 1.
+Navigate to your Steam game folder, right click `BlackOps.exe` and click `Create shortcut`.

+Step 2.
+Right click the shortcut, go to `Properties`.

+Step 3.
+Replace `BlackOps.exe` in the `Target` box to `BO_Patch.bat`.

+Step 4.
+Change the icon to the Black Ops icon.
+  - Click on `Change Icon`
+  - If you get a popup at this point, this is fine, click `OK`
+  - Click `Browse` at the top right
+  - Navigate to `BlackOps.exe` within your steam folder, select it, then click `Open`
+  - Click `OK` to save the icon

+Step 5.
+Click `Apply` to save these changes, then click `OK`.

+Step 6.
+Rename the shortcut to `Call of Duty Black Ops`.

+Step 7.
+Drag the shortcut to your desktop, and back up your original, you may need it later.

 <details>
   <summary><h2>What is the Stealth Patch? (click me)</h2></summary>
   The stealth patch is a patch loader that is completely undetectable.
 Everything that makes game_mod different from the base game is fixed in this.